jimmikristensen/docker-sphinx/README.md

 ```

-## Automatically Setup Sphinx and Confluence Config
+## Advanced Usage

-To make it easier for me to automate the process, I have created two python scripts.
+To make the automation process easier for use in a deployment pipeline, I have created three python scripts.

 ### sphinx_init.py